 Then for every holomorphic section $f \in H^0(Z, \cO (K_Z \tensor E|_Z ))$ such that

 there exists $F \in H^0(Y, \cO (K_Y \tensor E \tensor L_Z))$ such that

 \end{thm}

 If the manifold $Y$ in Theorem \ref{ot-tak} is compact K\"ahler then perhaps the shortest proof of Theorem \ref{ot-tak} is via Berndtsson's method of currents; see the appendix of \cite{bo-annals} in the case in which $E$ has rank $1$.
 A proof in the higher rank case can be found in \cite{raufi-OT}.
-A different proof, based on a beautiful and slightly more recent construction of Berndtsson and Lempert \cite{bl}, can be found in \cite{v-bo-1-vb}.